ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Building a Real-Time CI/CD Pipeline with Jenkins, Ansible, and Kubernetes - <a href="https://medium.com/@mehdi.chebbah/building-a-real-time-ci-cd-pipeline-with-jenkins-ansible-and-kubernetes-f6f48f40e17f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Create kubeconfig for your Kubernetes cluster with limited read access. - <a href="https://medium.com/@atifjaved02/create-kubeconfig-for-your-cluster-with-limited-read-access-1be574241c8c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi Chebbah`**
+✍️ **posted by `Atif Javed`**

-<blockquote>In today’s fast-paced development environment, implementing a robust CI/CD pipeline is crucial for maintaining efficient software delivery…</blockquote>
+<blockquote>To create a kubeconfig file that provides read-only access to a Kubernetes cluster using a Service Account (SA), we need to create a…</blockquote>

 <h3>2.
 Ray Batch Inference at Pinterest (Part 3) - <a href="https://medium.com/pinterest-engineering/ray-batch-inference-at-pinterest-part-3-4faeb652e385" target="_blank" rel="noopener noreferrer">link</a></h3>